Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Has it now?"

 DEATH RATES THROUGHOUT THE DISC ARE PROCEEDING NORMALLY.
-APPARENTLY, ONE DELAYED COLLECTION DOES NOT SIGNIFICANTLY IMPACT OVERALL STATISTICS.
+APPARENTLY, ONE DELAYED TRANSITION DOES NOT SIGNIFICANTLY IMPACT OVERALL STATISTICS.

 "So the universe is... fine with this arrangement?"